 GROWING COVER CROPS IN RAISED BEDS WITH A SHORT SEASON

-After several years of gardening and hearing about how great cover crops are to improve the soil, I finally tried it the past two years.
-I will NOT be repeating the process this season.
-Living at 9000′ in the Rockies with cool our springs & autumns and shorter, cooler summers than most gardeners doesn’t make my garden conducive to cover crops.
+After several years of gardening and hearing about how wonderful cover crops are to improve the soil, I finally tried it for a couple of years.
+I will NOT be repeating the process..
+Living at 9000′ in the Rockies with cool springs & autumns and shorter, cooler summers than most gardeners doesn’t make my garden conducive to cover crops.
 If I wanted to leave a bed two vacant for a good part (or all) of the summer to replenish the soil by cover cropping, I might do it again.
 But to attempt a cover crop starting early in the fall to grow early in the spring prior to planting summer crops just doesn’t work for me.
 I have better ways to improve my soil.

 WHAT ARE COVER CROPS?

 Cover crops are grasses, legumes, and other forbs that are planted for erosion control, improving soil structure, moisture, and nutrient content, increasing beneficial soil biota, suppressing weeds, providing habitat for beneficial predatory insects, facilitating crop pollinators, providing wildlife habitat, and as forage for farm animals.
 Furthermore, cover crops can provide energy savings both by adding nitrogen to the soil and making more soil nutrients available, thereby reducing the need to apply fertilizer.